KosSinus8246/stage_TQG_2025/README.md

 The code TQG solve named ''JULIE'' is a 2D adaption of the TQG solve v2 bis ''TARANIS''

-Important : to compile the f90 files ifort is deprecated, we need to use ifx
-DO NOT use the optimisation at order 2 and force the order 0 or 1.

 To compile the f90 files

 1) gfortran myfile.f90 -llapack -lblas -o program